 - Professional & Business Practices in Family Child Care

 This series is designed for individuals who have established a family child care program and want to take their caregiving practice to the next level.
 Purposeful planning for children’s physical and developmental well-being, along with comprehensive health and safety planning, will deepen participants’ approach to caregiving.
 Maintaining respectful and committed relationships with and between parents and children is explored.
 Through professional and ethical practices, caregivers will discover how to provide high quality family child care.
-This series is offered in the months of April and August.
+Contacts their Regional ECE office to participate.

 Infant Toddler - Entry Level

 - How Young Children Learn: Appropriate Environments for Infants & Toddlers

 - Health & Safety for Infants & Toddlers

 This series is designed for entry level infant and toddler caregivers.
 Beginning with the ages of infancy and the developmental needs of the very young, participants will also explore the social emotional needs of infants and toddlers and the role they play in providing age-appropriate guidance.
 Creating learning environments that are safe for children to explore, as well as basic health and safety practices, will be presented.
 Contacts their Regional ECE office to participate.

 - Continuity of Care in Small Infant & Toddler Groups

 - Culturally Diverse Caregiving: Partnering with Parents

 - Responsive Care and Inclusion of All Infants & Toddlers